Before you Start

 If your library file is still near the memory limit after making these adjustments, you may need to divide it into smaller libraries.

-Move published components and component sets between files, without breaking links to instances This is a two-part process: cut and paste the components, then publish the changes.
-Move published components between files →
+Move published components and component sets between files, without breaking links to instances.
+This is a two-part process: cut and paste the components, then publish the changes.

-Tip!
 There are lots of different ways you could divide up your library, the best approach is the one that meets the needs of your library's users.
+For more guidance on how to organize your library files, check out Lesson 3 in our Introduction to design systems course.

 Large files with multiple images and pages